Introduction: Understanding Correlation and Its Importance in Data Analysis

 weight <- c(48, 50, 52, 54, 56, 58, 60, 62, 64, 65, 68, 70, 72, 75, 78)

-Here we are creating two numeric vectors: height
+Here we are creating two numeric vectors: height and weight.

 Step 2 – Calculate Pearson’s Correlation Coefficient